nhBasavaraj/ML-DL-Projects_nhBasavaraj/Potato Disease/README.md

 vii.
 The code and the dataset used in this project are open-sourced and can be accessed from this repository.

 viii.
-For the code, documentation and additional information, please refer to the .ipynb file in the repository.
+For the code, documentation and additional information, please refer to the [Potato Disease.ipynb](https://github.com/nhBasavaraj/nhBasavaraj/blob/main/Potato%20Disease/DS_DL_Potato_project.ipynb)